Meet the Team

 "I am proud to be part of a team working to better the livelihoods of our aging population."

-Sarah graduated from UCSB in 2019 with a B.A. in Psychology and a minor in Professional Editing and is currently pursuing a masters in Creative Writing and Publishing.
+Sarah has a bachelor's degree in psychology and a minor in professional editing, and has recently completed a masters in Creative Writing and Publishing.
 She designed and developed YHAA's website and continues to keep it updated.
-She also produces videos, updates social media, writes articles, and works on other miscellaneous projects for YHAA.
+She manages all digital media for YHAA, including producing videos, managing social media, writing articles, and working on other miscellaneous media projects.

 Community Outreach Specialist